 Heart and lung sounds are lower frequency than most speech sounds.
 Most speech sounds are from 250 – 4000Hz, and many are higher.
 Heart sounds are 20-650Hz and lung sounds 70-4000Hz, most below 2000Hz , .
 These are lower than the audiogram usually tests.

 If your hearing is too poor in the low frequencies, you will need an amplified stethoscope.
 If you only have a high-frequency hearing loss, you may be able to use a normal stethoscope.

-Once you’ve established whether you need amplification or not, your choice of stethoscope will also depend on whether or not you’re happy to take your hearing aids out or would prefer to keep them in when you use a stethoscope.
+Next decide whether you’re happy to take your hearing aids out when you use a stethoscope.

-Explained in more detail in Technical Considerations in Using Stethoscopes with Hearing Aids and Cochlear Implants.
-Includes frequency range of bowel sounds.
+Technical Considerations in Using Stethoscopes explains this in more detail and includes the frequency range of bowel sounds.